-People will be searching for food in their local area and you want to make sure you show up in search.
+People will be searching for food in their local area and you want to make sure you show up.

-Notice how the trucks that come up first are clearly named as food trucks, they have lots of 5-star reviews and a clear picture that highlights their food or trucks/sites.
+Notice how the trucks that come up first are clearly named as food trucks, they have lots of 5-star reviews, and they feature clear images of their food and location.

-Make sure your address and opening hours are kept up to date and upload load quality pictures that show people how popular your truck is… and how tasty your food is.
+Make sure your address and opening hours are kept up to date and upload load quality pictures that show people how popular and tasty your food truck is.

-And make sure you encourage people to leave you a review… you can do this by entering their name into a competition when they leave their feedback.
+And make sure you encourage people to leave a review.
+You can do this by entering their name into a competition when they leave their feedback.

 Building an app for your food truck can help take it to the next level.

-Here’s how your app can improve your food truck marketing plan:
+Here’s how an app fits into your food truck marketing plan.
+You can:

-You can communicate with your customers via in-app messaging and send push notifications with updates about menu changes, new schedules, contests, special offers and so on.
+- Communicate with customers via in-app messaging and send push notifications with updates about menu changes, new schedules, contests, and special offers.

 All the most successful food trucks know the importance of building email lists.

-Research by Disqus found that over 70% of people subscribe to email newsletters, and they do so for some of these key reasons:
+Research by Disqus found that over 70% of people subscribe to email newsletters.
+The most popular reasons for doing so are: